 Lack of information:

-Planning requires information, and if we don’t have access to accurate or complete information, it can be challenging to create a meaningful plan.
+Planning requires information, and if we don’t have access to accurate or complete information, it can be tough to create a meaningful plan.

 Analysis paralysis: